gregh83/DinoTracker/README.md

 step‑by‑step illustrated guide for setting up the Python environment.
 This guide was created based on feedback from early testers and is available here: /docs/Installation_guide.pdf.

+## Feedback and Contributions

+We warmly welcome feedback, feature requests, and ideas for improving this application.
+If you have suggestions or encounter any issues, please contact:

+📧 gregor.hartmann@helmholtz-berlin.de

+### Contributing Data
+To further improve the training of our neural network, we are actively seeking additional **dinosaur footprint data**.
+- Silhouettes
+- Photographs
+- Other relevant image material

+If you have access to such data and are willing to share, your contribution would be highly valuable to expanding our dataset and enhancing the accuracy of footprint analysis.

+All contributions will be acknowledged, and shared data will be used strictly for research and development purposes.

 ## Training Process and Hardware

 The training of the network was performed on an **Apple Mac Studio** equipped with: